-It is no accident that six of the Twelve Steps to Recovery as listed by Alcoholics Anonymous - that's half of the Twelve Steps - refer to a connection to God.
-Connection to God is considered the essential lifeline out of the pit of self-doubt and insecurity that underlies and feeds all addictions.
-Some might argue that there are many confident and secure people who don't have any connection to God, but consider that if they are, indeed, that secure, they are connected to the Divine, even if they may call it by another name.
+It is no accident that six of the Twelve Steps to Recovery as listed by Alcoholics Anonymous - that's half of the Twelve Steps - refer to a connection with God.
+Connection to God is considered the essential life-line out of the pit of self-doubt and insecurity that underlies all addictions.

+Some might argue that there are many confident and secure people who don't have any connection to God, but consider that if they are, indeed, that secure, they are connected to the Divine, even if they may be called it by another name.

-Connection to God is the surest way to reach clarity and certainty.
+Connection to God - to that which is "above the heavens" - is the surest way to reach clarity and certainty.
 Just as all doubt stems from the cosmic concealment, all certainty originates from the discovery that "God is with us" and the concealment is just that - concealment of Divine Presence, which really never leaves us.
-Though it may not be obvious to our eyes, the Divine Presence is always there.
+Though it is not obvious, the Divine Presence it there.
 Of this we can be certain.